 Kardashian West didn't follow up with an explanation—but we don't need one, because we think we know what she's referring to.
 It has to do with pineapple juice's reputation as a beverage that can change the smell and taste of your vagina.

 Science hasn't weighed in on whether this is definitively true or not.
 But longstanding anecdotal evidence, including recent input by Redditors, has backed up this claim.
 Curious about it, we asked experts for their take in a previous article.

-Alyssa Dweck, MD, a New York–based ob-gyn and co-author of The Complete A to Z for Your V, told us that her patients have said they definitely notice a positive change in vaginal scent after eating pineapple.
+Alyssa Dweck, MD, a New York–based ob-gyn and co-author of The Complete A to Z for Your V, tells Health that her patients have said they definitely notice a positive change in vaginal scent after eating pineapple.
 She admitted these observations are anecdotal.
-"I keep hearing and reading about it,” Dr. Dweck added.
+"I keep hearing and reading about it,” Dr. Dweck adds.

 So if pineapple juice actually can make your private parts fresher and tastier, what's the ingredient in the juice that does the trick?
 “In some ways, ‘you are what you eat,’” urologist Koushik Shaw, MD, of the Austin Urology Institute, said in the previous Health article.
 He explained that foods with a higher sugar content could make bodily fluids taste slightly sweeter.